Accept the decision

 What a wonderful reward for so many years of dedication.
 Congratulations to someone who is clearly a positive and active role model for seniors everywhere.

 What do you think?
 Post a comment below.

 The Weekly welcomes letters no longer than 250 words.
 All letters are subject to editing and must include a name, address and phone number.
 Post: The Editor, PO Box 318, Dandenong 3175, or email firstname.lastname@example.org.
-Post a comment to any story on this website.
+Post a web comment to any story at monashweekly.com.au.